Updated on 2025-05-23 GMT+08:00

 HTTP/HTTPS (Layer 7)

-After receiving an access request, the listener needs to identify the request and forward data based on the fields in the HTTP/HTTPS packet header.
+After receiving an access request, the listener needs to identify the request and forward it based on the header fields.

 Load balancing at Layer 7 provides some advanced features such as encrypted transmission and cookie-based sticky sessions.